Project:Internal and external decoration

-Different Strokes were successful in winning the bid for painting and decorating works at Storrs Hall in the Summer of 2013.
-The external works included erecting access platforms, preparing masonry and applying stabilizing solution plus two coats of masonry paint.
-All works included the wood and metal work which we prepared then used one coat of undercoat and one of gloss to the windows and one coat of metal shield paint to the metalwork.
+Different Strokes were successful in winning the bid for painting and decorating works at Storrs Hall in the summer of 2013.
+The external works included erecting access platforms, preparing masonry, and applying stabilizing solution plus two coats of masonry paint.
+Preparation of the wood and metal work was carried out and an undercoat applied, followed by one coat of gloss to the windows and one coat of metal shield paint to the metalwork.
 The works then consisted of the phased painting of the external areas, including the front pillars and balconies.

-The hotel is a luxury hotel on the banks of Lake Windermere and the Client had a duty to her Customers staying at the hotel.
-The building was fully occupied whilst the works were being carried out therefore upmost attention had to be taken not to disrupt the guests.
+Storrs is a luxury hotel on the banks of Lake Windermere and the client had a duty to her customers staying at the hotel.
+The building was fully occupied while the works were being carried out, therefore upmost care had to be taken not to disrupt the hotel's guests.